Canadian Armed Forces Chief Warrant Officer – Biography

 CWO Bob McCann

 Chief Warrant Officer Bob McCann was born in Saint John, New Brunswick.
-In 1983 he joined 725 Massey-Vanier Air Cadets Squadron where he stayed until 1988.
+He began his military journey in 1983 by joining the 725 Massey-Vanier Air Cadets Squadron, where he remained until 1988.

-In 1989, he enrolled in the Canadian Armed Forces as a Mobile Support Equipment Operator, completing his training at the Canadian Forces Logistic Training Center in Borden, ON.
-He has served in Bagotville, Valcartier, Gagetown, Kingston (twice), Germany, Borden and Ottawa.
+In 1989, he enrolled in the Canadian Armed Forces as a Mobile Support Equipment Operator, completing his training at the Canadian Forces Logistics Training Centre in Borden, ON.
+Throughout his career, he has served in various locations including Bagotville, Valcartier, Gagetown, Kingston (twice), Germany, Borden, and Ottawa.

-CWO McCann received the Professional Logistician designation (P.Log) in 2007.
-He is a graduate of the Joint Advance Warrant Officer Course (JAWOC), from the New Zealand Staff College and is a member of the Partner for Peace Consortium involved in the Defence Education Enhancement Programme (DEEP) where he served as the Canadian Lead in the development of the Armed Forces of Ukraine Professional Military Education effort from 2014-2017.
+CWO McCann earned the Professional Logistician designation (P.Log) in 2007.
+He graduated from the Joint Advanced Warrant Officer Course (JAWOC) at the New Zealand Staff College and is a member of the Partner for Peace Consortium.
+In this capacity, he contributed to the Defence Education Enhancement Programme (DEEP) as the Canadian Lead, developing the Armed Forces of Ukraine's Professional Military Education Program from 2014 to 2017.

-He became a Member of the Order of Military Merit in 2012 and was awarded the Meritorious Service Medal in 2019.
+He was inducted as a Member of the Order of Military Merit in 2012 and received the Meritorious Service Medal in 2019.

 Vision